“In sport and in life values and attitudes are as important to winning as are strength and endurance.”

-CBIM Works!
+CBIM Works:

 In 2012, Coaching Boys Into Men underwent a rigorous three year evaluation in Sacramento, California funded by the Centers for Disease Control (CDC).
 The study found that athletes who participated in the program were significantly more likely to intervene when witnessing abusive or disrespectful behaviors among their peers, and were also more likely to report less abuse perpetration.
+Since then, seven more research studies have been conducted and have shown CBIM to be an effective violence prevention program.
+Read more about the individual studies conducted on CBIM below:

 I’ve said it before and I’ll say it 100 times.
 I firmly believe that CBIM brought my team together to where it is today.